Easy Homemade Blueberry Clafoutis Recipe

 This easy blueberry clafoutis is thick, custardy, and filled with lots of juicy blueberries.
 It's an easy and flavorful dessert - sure to be a crowd pleaser!

 Ever since I came across a recipe for Julia Child's clafoutis, I've been dreaming up ways to make it my own.
 Clafoutis is a custardy dessert traditionally baked with unpitted cherries (the pits actually produce a pleasant almond-like aroma).
 The batter bakes into a flan-like texture, so the fruit is beautifully suspended in the custard.

 Naturally, I wondered what other fruits might work here.
+Peach clafoutis?
 Raspberries?
 Blackberries?
 Blueberries?
 I landed on blueberries, which are one of my favorite summer fruits (especially wild blueberries)!
-I also have a wonderful peach clafoutis you can try out!
+Looking for more tasty blueberry recipes?
+Try my fluffy lemon blueberry pancakes!

 Key Ingredients